Opportunity Class (OC) Guide

 THINKING SKILLS

-The Thinking Skills exam has replaced the General Ability component which was tested in previous years.
-While a few visual pattern type problems may have carried over to the new format, all other questions will be drastically different.
-The exam focuses on problem solving and critical thinking questions split into two main components: numerical reasoning and logic based critical thinking.
+The Thinking Skills section tests student’s critical thinking and problem solving abilities.
+This is split into two main components: numerical reasoning and logic based critical thinking.
 The numerical aspect will be very similar to a maths question, but the emphasis will be on problem solving.
 The logic based critical thinking questions will test the students’ understanding of arguments and ability to identify flaws in reasoning.

 Numerical reasoning questions in this section most likely do not require a high level of maths so it is key to not be thrown off by the question.